 The festivities take on the mantle of the state festival – the nadda habba – and are attended by people from not just in Karnataka, but attract tourists from around the world.

-- Cultural program starts from October 1st and will be held at various venus
+- Cultural program: starts from 21st September 2017 and will be held at various venues

 - Devaraj Arash Stadium